NgSekLong/musicxml2video/README.md

 # Try it out!

 1. `pip install ffmpeg and pydub`
+2. Install `ffmpeg` in your system!
-2. Try out the convertion by `python main.py`
+3. Try out the convertion by `python main.py`

 # How to setup your own video
 1. edit the `config.py` to change parameter!